copper-engine/copper-monitoring/README.md

 # Copper Monitoring With Docker
+Quick creation of docker image can be done by running the following:
+    Linux: `./start.sh --prep-docker && ./start.sh --dockerize`
+    Windows: `./start.cmd --dockerize`

-Quick creation of docker image can be done by running `./start.sh --prep-docker && ./start.sh --dockerize` You all also can download docker image from Docker Hub: `docker pull copperengine/copper-monitoring`
+You all also can download docker image from Docker Hub: `docker pull copperengine/copper-monitoring`

 ## Notes for dockerized Copper Monitoring